Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Preliminaries

 \section{Preliminaries}

-This section establishes the theoretical foundations of our work.
+This section establishes the conceptual foundations necessary for understanding our work.
 We define precision formulations and highlight scaling challenges in~\cref{subsec:precision}, and then review autoregressive models from traditional discrete approaches to recent continuous extensions, along with their limitations in~\cref{subsec:autoregressive}.

-\subsection{Precision Analysis}
+\subsection{Precision analysis}